Course Catalogue

 Get equipped with the tools to get started on an effective Gifts in Wills fundraising program that can provide your organisation with a long-term financial future.
 Learn how to develop a gift in Wills toolkit, including a case for support and understand who to approach and how to approach them.
 This is a self-paced online course that will easily fit in with your fundraising schedule.

 The e-learning course materials can be accessed via the Learning Hub for three months for strong independent learners who like a longer timeframe.
-The course is approximately 12 hours of study, but you can complete it in less than three months.
+The course is approximately 12 hours of study.

 Modules